 The percent of the population with a disability is calculated as the total population reporting any disability in a Census Bureau survey.
-While these rates are roughly the same for 2017 (12.4%) and 2022 (12.5%), the number of people with disabilities is still expected to increase with the rising median age in the SRPC region, particularly in municipalities in the northern half of the region.
+While these rates are the same for 2013 and 2018 (12.35%) and only increased slightly in 2023 (12.86%), the number of people with disabilities is still expected to increase with the rising median age in the SRPC region, particularly in municipalities in the northern half of the region.
 This will also become apparent as the age-dependent population in both the SRPC region and all of New Hampshire is weighed more heavily by the 65+ population than minor populations.